w3f/Grants-Program/applications/xp.network.md

 In order to synchronize communication between different [parachains](https://research.web3.foundation/en/latest/polkadot/XCMP/index.html) we want to build our own protocol which will be used by a network of XP.network pallets, that can be attached to and be used by any parachain.

-Since, using the current XCMP protocol, it is hard to trace whether an incoming message is related to any previous transaction or request, we will elaborate a protocol that will enable such tracking by the "TopicId", which is especially useful when multiple transactions(TXs) are executed between two blockchains (Lx, Ly).
-Besides, when a message is sent from one parachain to another the initiating parachain is not kept updated about the progress of a transaction, while our protocol will take care of that.
-The XP.network Relay Chain protocol will be supported by a group of pallets, each acting like a “post office” in a post office network.
+The XP.network protocol allows parachains to communicate in a connectionless but ordered and reliable way.
+The protocol allows to store the State of a negotiated transaction (TX) and enables the functionality required to inform the User or the original parachain accordingly.

+At the moment, XCMP is a work in progress and SPREE only exists in documentation and will only be developed after the parachains become available.
+With all the advantages of the two above mentioned protocols, neither of them offers the precision XP.network Protocol does.

+1. Our protocol allows parachains to mark and store the current state of every transaction in a blob with a unique TopicID.
+Even though the future implementations of XCMP will allow to create channels between two parachains, TopicIDs will still be useful when multiple transactions are being executed between two parachains simultaneously.
+Another XCMP feature - ordered delivery - does not provide the same precision as the TopicID does.
+The TopicID does not rely on the order of messages.
+It relies on the unique identifier which is the safest pointer.

+2. Once the state of a transaction changes or an error occurs, the requesting parachain gets notified.
+Some of such messages help keep the end user properly informed about the state of events with his/her transaction, others inform the pallets that the transaction has terminated and the memory must be freed from the blob, which might be expensive to store, especially when it is no longer needed.

+3. Another feature uses the fact that a pallet, implementing our protocol, is a part of its parent parachain.
+Therefore, it has no additional overhead in tracking whether the transaction succeeded or failed.
+It listens to events related to the transaction and notifies the requesting parachian of the result and provides the data of the outcome when it becomes available without being additionally requested about this information.

 #### Integration

 Any parachain, parathread or bridge can attach our pallet and use its functionality.
-The pallets will act as a “post office network” supporting the protocol that enables nodes to keep track of the “TopicIds”.
-Each "TopicId" represents one negotiated transaction (TX) between two parachains (Lx, Ly).
+The pallets will act as a “post office network” supporting the protocol that enables nodes to keep track of the “TopicIDs”.
+Each "TopicID" represents one negotiated transaction (TX) between two parachains (Lx, Ly).

 ### Project Details

 The project is comprised of 2 interdependent deliverables:

-1. The XP.network Relay Chain Protocol, which will enable parachains to communicate kepping track of the current state of every transaction.
+1. The XP.network Relay Chain Protocol, which will enable parachains to communicate keeping track of the current state of every transaction.

 2. A Substrate Pallet implementing the XP.network Relay Chain protocol.